haxetink/tink_concurrent/README.md

 - Tls
 - Mutex

-Being largely based on abstracts, it avaids allocation of wrapper objects, although in a multi-threaded environment that will probably hardly matter on a performance level.
+Being largely based on abstracts, it avoids allocation of wrapper objects, although in a multi-threaded environment that will probably hardly matter on a performance level.
 But if you compare java.vm.Thread and tink.concurrent.Thread, you will see that it also decreases complexity.

 # Portability and `-D concurrent`